Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ## Overview
 This is a step by step tutorial to set up Porpoise used by **ARpoise** or **AR-vos** for every artist involved in hidden histories.
 We created a template for an example artist named ‘Example Artist’, in order to set up a real artist you should follow the steps below.
 In the tutorial we setup porpoise for Tamiko Thiel.
-If you set up for another user, use the real name where ever it we say Tamiko Thiel below.
+If you set up for another user, use the real name where ever it we says Tamiko Thiel below.

 ## Folder Structure
 We use WinSCP on a Windows 10 machine, but the setup using some other client on a Mac, e.g. Cyberduck, should work the same.